MichaelHDesigns/truecrypto-oss/doc/README.md

-TDC Core
+True Crypto OSS
 =====================

 Setup
 ---------------------
-[TDC Core]http://bit.tdcs/ is the original TDC client and it builds the backbone of the network.
+[True Crypto OSS](https://truedividendcrypto.org/) is the updated TDC client and it builds the backbone of the network.
 However, it downloads and stores the entire history of TDC transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------